eradication0/PDHelper/README.md

 - **Anti Cheat Mechanisms** are in place to prevent creating normally impossible arsenals

 # Anti Virus Issues and False Positives
-PDHelper strictly can only edit the process called "PDUWP" (Phantom Dust Universal Windows Platform) Because the game is fully in binary and we dont have access to a single line of code, all we do is read/write into the memory directly.
+(This and the following section may become outdated with the replacement of memory.dll causing the security issues) PDHelper strictly can only edit the process called "PDUWP" (Phantom Dust Universal Windows Platform) Because the game is fully in binary and we dont have access to a single line of code, all we do is read/write into the memory directly.
 This is basically changes the software in real time.
 Thats why Windows Defender and other Anti Virus softwares dont like it.
 Phantom Dust itself has no anti cheat or detection, so far not a single person has been banned or warned even though we are using PDHelper online.